 Learn how easy the muffin method is, and you’ll be set for baking homemade muffins, quick breads, and more!

 In the discussion of many of the muffin recipes here on BoB, I reference using the muffin method for mixing the batter.
 Many of you are probably familiar with the idea, but let’s talk about it a little more in depth to figure out just how to do it and why it’s important.
-And I’ll sprinkle in some great muffins along the way (like those Lemon Raspberry Muffins above) for a little “muffinspiration.”
+And I’ll sprinkle in some great muffins along the way (like those Vanilla Crumb Muffins above) for a little “muffinspiration.”

 What is the Muffin Method?